DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/jobs/tensorflow.md

 <!-- add screenshot later -->

-1. Log in to the Intelligent Engine platform and click **Job Center** in the left navigation bar to enter the **Jobs** page.
+1. Log in to the AI Lab platform and click **Job Center** in the left navigation bar to enter the **Jobs** page.
 2. Click the **Create** button in the upper right corner to enter the job creation page.
 3. Select the job type as `Tensorflow Single` and click **Next** .